Food security in Chad

-Causes
+Cause

 Environment and geography

 Chad is an arid, landlocked nation, dominated geographically by the Sahara desert, with only the south being suitable for large-scale food-growing.
 The lack of arable land often means that Chadian citizens see great difficulties in growing enough food for themselves or for sale, resulting in an agricultural market mainly geared towards non-edible crops such as cotton.
 Nearly 80% of all Chadian labourers work in the agricultural sector, but the focus on non-edible crops means that food is still limited.

 Chadian crops are also vulnerable to attacks from insects such as locusts, which flourish in the arid Chadian climate.
 Due to these insect attacks, not only do Chadian food crops frequently fail, but they also expose Chadian agricultural labourers to further hardship by depriving them of income.
 This agricultural instability continues to hamper efforts to alleviate food insecurity, as well as feed into the widespread poverty in the country.

 The broader famine in the Sahel region has amplified the issue of food insecurity in Chad.
 Weather factors such as declining and more unpredictable rainfall lower Chadian crop yields by a significant amount.
 Desertification of semi-arid land in the southern region of Chad also impacts food production.
 As a result, when natural disasters like widespread locust attacks or regional droughts impact Chadian agriculture, the cost of food is raised beyond the ability of the average Chadian citizen to pay for.
 Farmers are also placed in considerable economic difficulty by these disasters, often becoming reliant on foreign aid supplies of seeds and grain to remain in the market.